“Getting Sober” is One Thing — Sustaining It For the Long Term is Another.

 Fortunately for me, I eventually found the help I desperately needed.
 I had placed myself in a dire enough situation that I was finally willing to admit I had a problem.

-The first weeks, like many experience during their inpatient treatment for drug and alcohol addiction, were fairly miserable.
+The first weeks, like many experiences during their inpatient treatment for drug and alcohol addiction, were fairly miserable.
 I couldn’t sleep, I hated listening to the other men in recovery relate their sob stories, and (above all) I despised the situation I had put myself in.
 With previous treatments, I simply wanted to know how to secretly use again without it destroying my life.
 That last time around—nearly nine years ago—I really wanted to get sober, but I just felt so miserable.

 Time passed.
 The last week came at treatment.
 I began to feel better.
 And I could finally see a light at the end of a tunnel.
 With that light, came planning for the future.
 And planning sober.

 Thing was . . .
 I couldn’t see a way forward.
 I wanted to find my purpose and develop a meaning to my new life in recovery.
 I realize now how little I understood the importance of finding that meaning had been.
 I also am grateful that I finally found it.
-Without purpose & meaning, I don’t believe people dealing with substance-use disorder can develop a healthy sense of living without a chemical crutch.
+Without purpose & meaning, I don’t believe people dealing with substance use disorder can develop a healthy sense of living without a chemical crutch.

 Meaning.
 Purpose.
 Meh.